syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

 ## Syntax highlighting

-EditControl offers mostly used languages like C#, VB, XML, HTML, Jscript, Powershell, SQL as built-in and also provides support to configure new custom language based on requirement.
+EditControl offers mostly used languages like C#, VB, XML, HTML, JScript, PowerShell, SQL as built-in and also provides support to configure new custom language based on requirement.

 **Built-in syntax highlighting languages**